dewicz/scratch-game/README.md

 |----------------|----------------------------------------------------|
 | config         | config file which is described top of the document |
 | betting amount | betting amount                                     |

+### Note
+Some of the values in the original instruction were in consistent.
+This README has been adjusted to use correct values in examples it describes.